aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/email-message-operations/load-save-eml-aspose-email-java/_index.md

     }
 }
 ```

 ## Implementation Guide
 ### Load and Save EML File with Custom Progress Handler
 #### Overview
-This feature demonstrates loading an EML file into a `MailMessage` object, saving it using a custom progress handler, and tracking the conversion process.
+This section demonstrates the end‑to‑end flow: loading an EML file, attaching a **custom progress handler**, and saving the message while printing conversion statistics.

 #### Step 1: Prepare Your Environment
-Set up your document directory path and define the EML file:
+Set up your document directory path and define the EML file you want to work with:

 ```java
 String dataDir = "YOUR_DOCUMENT_DIRECTORY" + "email/"; // Set your document directory
 String fileName = dataDir + "test.eml"; // Define the file name
 ```

 #### Step 2: Load the EML File
-Load the specified EML file into a `MailMessage` object:
+Now we actually **how to load eml** – the library makes it a one‑liner:

 ```java
 MailMessage msg = MailMessage.load(fileName); // Loads the EML file
 ```

 #### Step 3: Set Up a Custom Progress Handler
-Use `EmlSaveOptions` to define custom progress handling for conversion events:
+Create an `EmlSaveOptions` instance and attach a handler that will be invoked for each conversion event:

 ```java
 ByteArrayOutputStream bos = new ByteArrayOutputStream(); // Create an output stream EmlSaveOptions opt = new EmlSaveOptions(MailMessageSaveType.getEmlFormat());